NWPU-903PR/PDGPCS/README.md

 # PDGPCS
-PDGPCS is a personalized driver genes prediction method PDGPCS uesd gene expression data, gene mutation data and pathway data to predict driver genes.
+PDGPCS is a personalized driver genes prediction method;
+PDGPCS uesd gene expression data, gene mutation data and pathway data to predict driver genes.
+We obtained the source C code of PCST from  M.Bailly-Bechet, C. Borgs, A. Braunstein, J. Chayes,
+A. Dagkessamanskaia, J.-M.François, and R. Zecchina.
+Finding undetected protein associations in cellsignaling by belief propagation PNAS published ahead of print December 27,2010, doi:10.1073/pnas.1004751108.
+The matlab fronted ("MsgSteriner.mexa64") is compiled by Visual Studio Code.

 operation system ：linux